molyaka-186/online-voting/README.md

 Then click on change proxy settings then go to connections And then go to lan settings After that tick on the box allowing the “ bypass proxy servers” Click on ok to apply these settings .
-Now u need to type “localhost/online_voting/admin” on the url of chrome then go to php my admin make a database with table .
+Now u need to type “localhost/dashboard” on the url of chrome then go to php my admin make a database with table .
-Now copy the site folder to the xampp directory and type “localhost/online_voting/admin”.
+Now copy the site folder to the xampp directory and type “localhost/dashboard/foldername”.

 ## BUILT WITH
 HTML
-css
+CSS
-java sript
+JAVASCRIPT
-mysql
+PHP
-php
+MYSQL